sudershanpothina/Documentation/ansible/bestpractice.md

 ```

-Place arguments in multiple lines
+Place arguments in multiple lines, the next segment is more prefered
 ```
 - name: Add user details
   user: >